wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     *   (i) fails to comply with any of the conditions set out in [section 66(1)][84] when purchasing goods that are subject to a pawnbroking contract.

-    (2) A licensed pawnbroker commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails, without reasonable excuse, to comply with any other obligation under any of [sections 55 to 65][73].
+    (2) A licensed pawnbroker commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails, without reasonable excuse, to comply with any other obligation under any of [sections 55 to 65][73].

     Compare: 1908 No 141 s 24

+    Section 67(1): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 67(2: amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 4---Obligations of promoters and Internet auction providers